Mario Mendoza Zambrano

-Mario Mendoza Zambrano (born January 06 1964) is a Colombian writer, professor, and journalist.
+Mario Mendoza Zambrano (born 10 January 1964) is a Colombian writer, professor, and journalist.

 Biography

 Mario Mendoza Zambrano was born in 1964 in Bogotá, Colombia.
-He studied at Colegio Refous and Pontificia Universidad Javeriana in Bogotá, where he earned an MA in Latin American Literature.
-Later, he was Professor of Literature at the same university where he studied.
-He went to Toledo to attend courses of Spanish American literature, and also went to Israel where he lived in Hof Ashkelon.
-It was after this trip, upon returning home, that his work began to be published in Colombian magazines and newspapers.
-During fall of 1997, he worked at James Madison University in Virginia, US.
+He studied at Colegio Refous and Pontificia Universidad Javeriana, or "La Javeriana", in Bogotá, where he earned an MA in Latin American Literature.
+Later, he became Professor of Literature at La Javeriana.
+Mendoza has lived in Toledo, where he took courses of Spanish American literature, and also in Israel, where he lived in Hof Ashkelon.
+During the fall of 1997, he worked at James Madison University in Virginia, US.

-After graduation in 1980, Mendoza commenced his literary career by combining writing with teaching and collaborating with various cultural print media, such as Journal Bacánika and El Tiempo Newspaper.
-He has taught literature for over ten years.
+After graduating in 1980, Mendoza began his literary career, combining writing with teaching and working with various print media, including Journal Bacánika and El Tiempo Newspaper, Colombia.

-Thanks to his novel Satanás, Mendoza won the Seix Barral Premio Biblioteca Breve in 2002.
-He is one of the most renowned Latin American writers today.
+Mendoza won the Seix Barral prize Premio Biblioteca Breve in 2002 for his novel Satanás.

 About his work

-Through the images described in several of his texts, Mendoza recreates Bogotá, a city that hardly anyone has dared to sketch.
-This is firstly introduced in La Ciudad de los Umbrales, published in 1992.
-In this novel he starts to show the image of Bogotá as the "transvestite city".
-A concept he only thoroughly explained later on, at a discussion held at the Luis Angel Arango Library in May 2004.